chyr-rpg/PairTradingMonitor/README.md

 ## Why market researchers and analysts use it

 - **Objective and systematic.** Every alert comes from a rules-based statistical model, not discretionary chart-reading — useful as an independent, repeatable signal to cross-check your own thesis against.
+- **Unsupervised machine learning.** Clustering is used to select price pairs for selected target stocks and rank most confidently relevant pairs for market research, price analysis and signal delivery.
 - **Relative-value, market-neutral lens.** Pair analysis strips out broad market noise, surfacing moves that are specific to a stock relative to its sector or comparison instrument — a genuinely different angle from single-name technicals.
 - **Two independent models, one view.** A Residual-spread engine and an optional Price-spread engine each score signals independently; seeing both agree (or disagree) is itself useful research signal.
 - **Always watching, never tired.** Signals are evaluated every hour against freshly closed price bars — you get notified, you don't have to go looking.